Explore Home Loans

 If you know what you’re looking for in a home loan and have a good idea of your budget, calculating your home loan repayments can be as simple as plugging in the right numbers.

-That being said though, there are a few tips, tricks and pitfalls to be aware of that could help you walk away with a stronger and more realistic idea of what your borrowing power looks like.
+That being said, there are a few tips, tricks and pitfalls to be aware of when using our home loan repayment calculator that may help you walk away with a stronger and more realistic idea of what your borrowing power looks like.

 1. Factor in a higher interest rate